geospace-code/pymap3d/README.md

 ## Prerequisites

-Pymap3d is compatible with Python &ge; 3.7 including PyPy.
+Numpy and AstroPy are optional.
-Numpy and AstroPy are optional; algorithms from Vallado and Meeus are used if AstroPy is not present.
+Algorithms from Vallado and Meeus are used if AstroPy is not present.

 ## Install